 33.x.y.1.
 General

-Multi-link channel access the STAs affiliated with an MLD perform medium access over their corresponding links independently, unless explicitly stated.
+Multi-link channel access allows STAs that are affiliated with an MLD to contend for the WM on their respective links independently, unless explicitly stated in the subclause below.

 33.x.y.2.
 Simultaneous transmission and reception (STR)

-While an STA of an MLD capable of supporting simultaneous transmission and reception (STR) over a set of links transmits a frame on a link in the set of links, another STA of the MLD can perfrom CCA, medium access, or receive a frame on another link in the set of links, simultaneously.
+An STA that is affiliated with an MLD, which is capable of supporting simultaneous transmission and reception (STR) over a set of links, may contend for WM or transmit a frame on its link at the same time that another STA that is affiliated with the same MLD is receiving a frame on its link.

-If an STA of an MLD capable of supporting STR over a set of links transmits a frame to another MLD not capable of supporting STR over the set of links, the STA shall follow the rules defined in 33.x.y.3 (General: Non-STR), 33.x.y.5.
-(PPDU ending time alignment), and TBD.
+An STA that is affiliated with an MLD, which is not capable of supporting STR over a set of links shall follow the rules defined in 33.x.y.3 (General: Non-STR).
+When an STA that is affiliated with an MLD which is capable of supporting STR transmits a frame to another MLD not capable of supporting STR over the set of links, the STA shall follow the rules defined in 33.x.y.5.
+(PPDU ending time alignment).

-Figure 33-x shows a channel access between two STR MLDs on two links.
-When an STR AP MLD setups link 1 and link 2 with an STR non-AP MLD, while AP 2 receives a data frame from STA 2 on link 2, AP 1 can transmit a data frame to STA 1 on link 1.
+Figure 33-x shows an example of contention for gaining access to WM and subsequent frame exchanges between two STR MLDs on two links.
+After an STR AP MLD has set up link 1 and link 2 with an STR non-AP MLD, then AP 2 may receive data frames from STA on link 2, while AP 1 contends for the WM and then transmits data frames to STA 1 on lin receives a data frame from STA 2 on link 2, AP 1 can transmit a data frame to STA 1 on link 1.

 Figure 33-x.
 Channel access of STR MLD